qor/doc/chapter2/authentication.md

 # Authentication

-QOR Admin provides a flexible authorization solution.
-With it, you could integrate with your current authorization method.
+QOR Admin provides a flexible authentication and authorization solution.
+With it, you could integrate with your current authentication and authorization methods.

+The authorization aspect of this interface lies in the `GetCurrentUser` method, while the remaining methods are all about authentication.

 What you need to do is implement an `Auth` interface like below, and set it in the Admin value.